reactive-python/reactpy/README.md

 7. Follow the on-screen prompts to view the documentation in your browser
 8. You can now edit the markdown files located within `docs/src/` and see the changes in real time

+All unfinished tabs are marked via a construction symbol ( 🚧 ).

 Feel free to PR this branch with any changes you make to the documentation.
 If you have any questions, feel free to ask in the [Discord server](https://discord.gg/uNb5P4hA9X).